Playhouse Centennial Celebration

 Over the last century, the school has hosted performances by our students and by some of the biggest names in music and dance.
 We cannot wait to have you join us for an incredible evening celebrating this beloved playhouse.

-Honoring Dr. Sofiya Genis
+Honoring Dr. Sofya Genis

 Dr. Genis has been a faculty member at Brooklyn Music School since 1996.
 A graduate of the Moscow Gnessin Academy of Music, she holds a Doctor of Music Arts Degree.
 She studied piano with renowned professors Alexander Yoheles, Yakov Milstein, and Yakov Zak, and has received critical acclaim as a chamber musician in Russia.
 She is a former Assistant Professor of Chamber Music at the Almaty Conservatory in Kazakhstan and at the Gnessin Academy of Music.
 In 1994, Dr. Genis came to the United States and began teaching piano.
 Several of her students have won competitions, including The Piano Teacher’s Congress of New York, the New York State Music Teachers’ Association, and the International Concert Alliance.
 Her students have performed in venues such as Weil Recital Hall at Carnegie Hall, Steinway Hall, Peter Norton Symphony Space, Christ and St. Stephen's Church, Donnell Library Center, and Yamaha Music School.
 For the past 7 years, Dr. Genis has served as the chairwoman of the International Competition of American Protégé.